-5. Would you like your own home, or a job?
+5. Would you like your own home?

-The 'Home' and 'Work' cards have questions and ideas to help guide you through some of the things to think about and plan for if your goal is to have a place of your own, or the job which suits you.
+The home cards have questions and ideas to help guide you through some of the things to think about and plan for if your goal is to have a place of your own, or the job which suits you.